St Mary's Church, Hinckley: Stained-glass windows

 In the side chapel is probably the favourite window in St Mary's, depicting the Nativity.
-It was created by Burlison and Grylls in 1919 and shows a very English looking Mary, with golden hair, and shepherds with well trimmed bears, one even resembling George V.
+It was created by Burlison and Grylls in 1919 and shows a very English looking Mary, with golden hair, and shepherds with well trimmed beards, one even resembling George V.

 Other windows include The Annunciation by Mayer & Co about 1890, also in the Side Chapel, and in the north aisle, near the entrance, is the Resurrection Window, in memory of Elizabeth and Margaret Yeomans (1925) which was made by Christopher Webb.

-Clock and Bells and Chimes
+Clock, bells and chimes

 The church contains one of the finest peals of bells in the county.
 Five of these were first cast at the start of the seventeenth century.
 In 1925 all eight were recast; the heaviest weighs 1.12 tonnes.
 The bells are still rungs every Sunday for the main morning worship and practice sessions are held on Monday evening.

 The current clock was installed by Gillett & Johnston of Croydon in 1876.
 It strikes the Westminster Quarters on four bells.

 In the clock room there is also a Carillon – it operates like a large musical box.
 The mahogany barrel is 1.22m long and 0.91m in diameter.
 The clock and carillon underwent a major restoration in 2016.
 The tunes change every day.
 Three original tunes remain – Hymn by Handel, The National Anthem and Highland Laddie.
 Other tunes include Aurelia by SS Wesley, St Francis Xavier by Handel.